 - Administrators can approve membership requests, promote other members to administrator, revoke admin status (including their own), and remove club members.
 Hover over a member's name to reveal these options.

 - Administrators can change the club cover photo by clicking on the camera icon on the lower, right-hand side of the current cover photo.
 The club's profile photo can be changed by clicking the '+' sign displayed on the current photo.

 - Club owners and administrators have the ability to edit their club information by clicking the Edit Club button next to the club name.
 The delete club button can be found at the bottom of the page.

 The club leaderboard shows a ranked list of club members with sortable stats for the current and previous weeks.
-The leaderboard will be customized based on the club type: running, cycling, and triathlon clubs.
-Only activities that match a club’s sport type will be included in the club’s leaderboard.
-For clubs with their sport type set to ‘other,’ only rides, runs, and swims would be included in the leaderboard.
+The leaderboard will be customized based on the club's sport type.
+Only activities that match a club’s sport type will be included on the club’s leaderboard.
+Triathlon clubs will include runs, rides, and swims.
+Run/Walk/Hike clubs will include all activities named.
+Cycling clubs will include outdoor rides, indoor rides, e-bike rides, and virtual rides.
+For clubs with their sport type set to ‘Multisport,’ all activities would be included in the leaderboard.

 - Leaderboards reset at 11:59 pm on Sunday in the club's specified time zone.
 We will use the timezone set in your profile to place your results on the leaderboard which may cause discrepancies if your timezone differs from the clubs.